Bevia/ECC_Hybrid_Encryption/README.md

 In most cases, you should use the hybrid scheme because it balances both security and performance better than using ECC alone.

+## User case

+In a hybrid encryption scheme like the one we discussed, Bob would send two things to Alice:

+	1. The Encrypted Message: This is the actual message (e.g., “this is my secret message”) that is encrypted using a symmetric key (in this case, AES).
+The symmetric encryption ensures that the message can be encrypted and decrypted efficiently, even if the message is large.
+	2. The Encrypted AES Key: Since the AES key is needed to decrypt the message, Bob encrypts the AES key using Alice’s public ECC key.
+This way, only Alice (who holds the corresponding private ECC key) can decrypt the AES key and then use it to decrypt the actual message.

+So, to summarize:

+	•	Encrypted Message: The message encrypted using the AES key.
+	•	Encrypted AES Key: The AES key encrypted using Alice’s public ECC key.

+The Process in Detail:

+	1. Bob’s Side (Encrypting and Sending)
+	•	Bob generates an AES key.
+	•	Bob encrypts the message using the AES key.
+	•	Bob encrypts the AES key using Alice’s ECC public key.
+	•	Bob sends both the AES-encrypted message and the ECC-encrypted AES key to Alice.
+	2. Alice’s Side (Receiving and Decrypting)
+	•	Alice receives the AES-encrypted message and the ECC-encrypted AES key.
+	•	Alice decrypts the AES key using her ECC private key.
+	•	Alice then uses the decrypted AES key to decrypt the AES-encrypted message.

+Visual Representation:

+	•	Bob to Alice:
+	•	Encrypted Message: AES(message)
+	•	Encrypted AES Key: ECC(AES key)

+Alice uses the decrypted AES key to read the original message.

+Why Does Bob Send Both?

+	•	The AES-encrypted message ensures efficient encryption and decryption, even if the message is large.
+	•	The ECC-encrypted AES key ensures that only Alice can decrypt the AES key, maintaining the security of the entire communication.